Helen Eager: Education

 Eager first studied art at the South Australian School or Arts in Adelaide from 1972 to 1975.
 Accepting a Visual Arts Board Grant for study in Europe and United States; she studied at Kala Art Institute, from 1981 to 1982.
 She completed her Masters of Visual Arts at College of Fine Art, New South Wales in 1990, and an artist residency at the Greene Street Studio, New York, in 1988.

 Early work

 Eager first became known for her paintings of familiar objects such as chairs, tea cups and vases.
-Manipulating colour and light, "her art makes us more responsive to, and even wary of, otherwise benign interiors."
+Manipulating color and light, "her art makes us more responsive to, and even wary of, otherwise benign interiors."

 From 1988 Eager work leaned more and more to abstraction.
 Her compositions explore links between shapes.
 For ten years those shapes were triangles, although the shapes are currently multi-sided.
-The interplay between colour and light recurs in Eager's abstract work.
+The interplay between color and light recurs in Eager's abstract work.
 Her 2021 survey of 40 years of drawing articulated these developments.

 Exhibitions

 Eager held solo exhibitions at Sydney's Watters Gallery between 1977 and 1991 and Utopia Art Sydney from 2009.
 Other solo exhibitions were held in Brisbane, Melbourne, and Adelaide.
+She has been the subject of 33 solo exhibitions and been included in 146 group or multi-artist exhibitions.

+Eager was represented by Watters Gallery in the early part of her career.
+Since 2009 she has been represented by Utopia Art Sydney.
+Eager will hold an exhibition of work with Utopia Art Sydney in September and October 2024.

 As a print-maker and painter, Eager has participated in numerous group exhibitions, including the Tokyo Print Biennale, Japan, 1979, and Sydney Contemporary, 2019, Carriageworks, Sydney.